-- Dedicated music support once a week from a subject specialist (KAB) - Students work with the Kodaly method of music learning and Charanga allowing students the opportunity to experience and implement all the skills associated with singing, performing and appraising. - Enthusiastic staff to share songs and music with the children, making curriculum links with appropriate topics fostering a passion for music, song & sound. - Access to a range of musical instruments including hand held percussion and keyboards. - Skills based curriculum focused on the dimensions of music which gradually increase in depth of knowledge year on year - Kolday methods used in order to develop key terminology and allow students to practically explore the music key skills - Students have the opportunity to link movement and music in afterschool Zumba club led by staff and secondary pupils. - Staff use open ended questions to encourage thought and creativity in student responses. - Students have termly opportunities to perform and be part of performances with their class, year group, whole school & whole academy.
+- Dedicated music support from a subject specialist allowing students the opportunity to experience and implement all the skills associated with singing, performing and appraising. - Enthusiastic staff to share songs and music with the children, making curriculum links with appropriate topics fostering a passion for music, song & sound. - Access to a range of musical instruments including hand held percussion, tuned percussion, ukueles and keyboards. - Skills based spiral curriculum focusing on the elements of music which gradually increase in depth of knowledge year on year - Students have the opportunity to link movement and music in after school Zumba club led by staff and secondary pupils. - Staff use open ended questions to encourage thought and creativity in student responses.

-- Enthusiastic staff continue to share songs and music with the children, making curriculum links where appropriate fostering a passion for music, song & sound. - Students continue to work with the Kodaly method of music learning and Charanga allowing students the opportunity to experience and implement all of the skills associated with singing, performing and appraising. - Students have termly opportunities to perform and be part of performances with their class, year group, whole school & whole academy. - Students in Year 4 will benefit from Berkshire Maestros Music 'learning an instrument' provision for a term - Students will also have the opportunity to take up learning an instrument with Berkshire Maestros either as part of a small group or individually - There is continued access to a range of musical instruments including hand held percussion, tuned percussion and keyboards. - Skills based curriculum focused on the dimensions of music which gradually increase in depth of knowledge year on year in preparation for KS3.
+• Students have termly opportunities to perform and be part of performances with their class, year group, whole school & whole academy.

-- In KS3 students have a 50 minute lesson of music timetabled once per week, delivered by a subject specialist. - In KS4 students have 5 lessons per fortnight delivered by a subject specialist. - Music theory is embedded into KS3 music lessons with a clear focus on the dimensions of music through performing, composing and listening and appraising - Students have the opportunity to develop their skills as an individual and as part of an ensemble - In KS3 all students have the opportunity to learn how to play the keyboard and develop basic band skills including specifically ukulele skills - All KS3 students will have the opportunity to develop music theory skills, relevant to their current experience - Transferable skills are clearly developed and made explicit in the students' learning - Music technology plays an important part of the Music curriculum with students having the opportunity to compose using the technology from year 7
+- Enthusiastic staff continue to share songs and music with the children, making curriculum links where appropriate fostering a passion for music, song & sound. - Students continue to work with a music specialist as well as having access to Charanga and Sing Up allowing students the opportunity to experience and implement all of the skills associated with singing, performing and appraising. - Students have termly opportunities to perform and be part of performances with their class, year group, whole school & whole academy. - Students from Year 3 upwards benefit from Berkshire Maestros Music 'learning an instrument' provision for a term and a half - Students will also have the opportunity to take up learning an instrument with Berkshire Maestros either as part of a small group or individually - There is continued access to a range of musical instruments including hand held percussion, tuned percussion and keyboards. - Skills based spiral curriculum focused on the elements of music which gradually increase in depth of knowledge year on year in preparation for KS3.

-- Students can access a range of peripatetic music lessons delivered by Berkshire Maestros.
+- In KS3 students have a 50 minute lesson of music timetabled once per week, delivered by a subject specialist. - In KS4 students have 5 lessons per fortnight delivered by a subject specialist. - Music theory is embedded into KS3 music lessons with a clear focus on the elements of music through performing, composing and listening and appraising - Students have the opportunity to develop their skills as an individual and as part of an ensemble - In KS3 all students have the opportunity to learn how to play the keyboard and develop basic band skills including specifically ukulele skills - All KS3 students will have the opportunity to develop music theory skills, relevant to their current experience - Transferable skills are clearly developed and made explicit in the students' learning - Music technology plays an important part of the Music curriculum with students having the opportunity to compose using the technology from year 7 - Students can access a range of peripatetic music lessons delivered by Berkshire Maestros.
 Instruments include piano, voice, woodwind, guitar (acoustic, electric and bass), drums, brass and violin.
-The instrumental provision is growing each term with new instruments being added and more students engaging with the opportunities. - Pupil premium students have access to 40% funded instrumental lessons with Berkshire Maestros. - Assemblies at set points in the year focus on different musical opportunities and how students can get involved such as choir, Summer showcase, Instrumental lessons, Instrumental workshops. - Comprehensive extra curricular programme offered to support and extend classroom learning.
+The instrumental provision is growing each term with new instruments being added and more students engaging with the opportunities. - Pupil premium students have access to 40% funded instrumental lessons with Berkshire Maestros. - Comprehensive extra curricular programme offered to support and extend classroom learning including participation in school production alternating yearly with a Performing Arts tour.